Top 5 Google Ads Best Practices for 2026

 Google has finally started including ads into the AI Overviews (as originally announced in May 2023).

-• Yes, in some cases this may mean broad match – but it can also mean knowing your audience granularly and setting up the right campaigns.
+- Yes, in some cases this may mean broad match – but it can also mean knowing your audience granularly and setting up the right campaigns.
+However, use AI Max and broad match carefully, and regularly review search terms so ‘meaning-based matching’ doesn’t turn into junk leads.

 If you’re first getting started with Google Ads, it’s normal to start with CPC or CPA.
 However, as your account gets more data, you’ll be able to fine-tune your bidding strategies to increase your returns while reducing the amount you pay for each lead.